-Input or Imput – Meaning, Usage & Examples
+Input or Imput – Which Is Correct?
+2026

 “Input” is the only correct spelling.
 “Imput” is a common misspelling that doesn’t exist in English dictionaries.
 If you’ve been wondering whether to write input or imput, always choose input for professional writing, emails, and everyday communication.